 "CQ,CQ,CQ, this is W6WFV....William 6, William, Frank, Victor...CQ, CQ, CQ" ...Memorial Day 2009...and "dits" and "dahs"

-Today is Memorial Day and I want to pay homage to all those that have given the ultimate sacrifice for this county.
+Today is Memorial Day and I want to pay homage to all those that have given the ultimate sacrifice for this country.
 Memorial Day had its beginnings during the Civil War and was later expanded to honor those who have died in all of our wars.
 We need to remember and remind ourselves of its purpose and intent.
 I have posted it before, but the poem to the left, written by Sgt.
 Cal Steunenberg, U.S. Army Signal Corp., always seems like a fitting tribute on Memorial and Veterans Days.
 This wonderful original version comes courtesy of Cal's sister, my mother, Brenda Steunenberg Richards.

 You can read more about the history of this day at: